Patchogue Theatre for the Performing Arts

 Programming & Events

-Today, the theatre hosts a diverse range of performances, including:
+Today, the theatre regularly hosts a broad mix of performances, including:

 Role in Downtown Patchogue

-The theatre is more than a performance venue – it is the heartbeat of Patchogue’s downtown revival.
-Surrounded by restaurants, breweries, and boutique shops, the theatre attracts visitors from across Long Island and New York City.
-Its presence has fueled economic growth, turning Patchogue into one of the South Shore’s most exciting destinations for dining, nightlife, and the arts.
+The theatre is more than a performance hall; it is one of the defining anchors of downtown Patchogue’s revival.
+Surrounded by restaurants, breweries, bars, boutiques, and other village attractions, it draws visitors from across Long Island and from New York City.
+Its presence has helped reinforce Patchogue’s reputation as a South Shore destination for dining, nightlife, and the arts.

 Visitor Information

-• Function: Performing arts center for concerts, theatre, comedy, and community events
+- Function: Performing arts center for concerts, theatre, comedy, family programming, and community events

 Q&A